seung-lab/kimimaro/README.md

 ```
 *Detailed discussion of TEASAR parameters here or link to wiki.*

+## Performance Tips

+- If you only need a few labels skeletonized, pass in `object_ids` to bypass processing all the others.
+If `object_ids` contains only a single label, the masking operation will run faster.
+- You may save on peak memory usage by using a `cc_safety_factor` < 1, only if you are sure the connected components algorithm will generate many fewer labels than there are pixels in your image.
+- Larger TEASAR parameters scale and const require processing larger invalidation regions per path.
+- Set `pdrf_exponent` to a small power of two (e.g. 1, 2, 4, 8, 16) for a small speedup.
+- If you are willing to sacrifice the improved branching behavior, you can set `fix_branching=False` for a moderate 1.1x to 1.5x speedup (assuming your TEASAR parameters and data allow branching).

 ## Motivation

 The connectomics field commonly generates very large densely labeled volumes of neural tissue.
-Skeletons are one dimensional centerline representations of two or three dimensional objects.
-They have many uses, a few of which are for visualization of neurons, calculating global topological features, rapidly measuring electrical distances between objects, and imposing tree structures on neurons.
+Skeletons are one dimensional representations of two or three dimensional objects.
+They have many uses, a few of which are visualization of neurons, calculating global topological features, rapidly measuring electrical distances between objects, and imposing tree structures on neurons (useful for computation and user interfaces).
 There are several ways to compute skeletons and a few ways to define them.
 After some experimentation, we found that the TEASAR [1] approach gave fairly good results.
-Other approaches include topological thinning ("grass fire") and finding the centerline described by maximally inscribed spheres.
+Other approaches include topological thinning ("onion peeling") and finding the centerline described by maximally inscribed spheres.
 Ignacio Arganda-Carreras, an alumnus of the Seung Lab, wrote a topological thinning plugin for Fiji called [Skeletonize3d](https://imagej.net/Skeletonize3D).

 There are several implementations of TEASAR used in the connectomics field, however it is commonly understood that implementations of TEASAR are slow and can use tens of gigabytes of memory.
 Our goal to skeletonize all labels in a petavoxel scale image quickly showed clear that existing sparse implementations are impractical.
-While adapting a sparse approach to a cloud pipeline, it was noticed that there were inefficiencies in CPU usage in the repeated evaluation of the Euclidean Distance Transform (EDT), the repeated evaluation of the connected components algorithm, in the construction of the graph used by Dijkstra's algorithm where the edges are implied by the spatial relationships between voxels, in the memory cost, quadratic in the number of voxels, of representing a graph that is implicit in image, and in the unnecessarily large data type used to represent relatively small cutouts.
-We also found that the naive implmentation of TEASAR's "rolling invalidation ball" unnecessarily reevaluated large numbers of voxels in a way that we could loosely characterize as quadratic in the skeleton path length.
+While adapting a sparse approach to a cloud pipeline, we noticed that there are inefficiencies in repeated evaluation of the Euclidean Distance Transform (EDT), the repeated evaluation of the connected components algorithm, in the construction of the graph used by Dijkstra's algorithm where the edges are implied by the spatial relationships between voxels, in the memory cost, quadratic in the number of voxels, of representing a graph that is implicit in image, in the unnecessarily large data type used to represent relatively small cutouts, and in the repeated downloading of overlapping regions.
+We also found that the naive implmentation of TEASAR's "rolling invalidation ball" unnecessarily reevaluated large numbers of voxels in a way that could be loosely characterized as quadratic in the skeleton path length.

-We found that commodity implementations of the EDT supported only binary images and did not support anisotropic dimensions (though many papers defining those techniques included anisotropic operation).
-Were unable to find any available Python or C++ libraries for performing Dijkstra's shortest path on an image.
-We also found that commodity implementations of connected components algorithms for images supported only binary images.
-Therefore, several libraries were devised to remedy these deficits.
+We further found that commodity implementations of the EDT supported only binary images and did not support anisotropic dimensions (though many papers defining those techniques included anisotropic operation).
+We were unable to find any available Python or C++ libraries for performing Dijkstra's shortest path on an image.
+Commodity implementations of connected components algorithms for images supported only binary images.
+Therefore, several libraries were devised to remedy these deficits (see Related Projects).

-TBC

 ## Why TEASAR?